 Smaller groups were the Tigray fighters of Tenente Amedeo Guillet in Eritrea and the guerrilla group of Maggiore Gobbi around Dessie, and from the beginning of 1942 there was a resistance group in Eritrea, under the command of Capitano Aloisi dedicated to the assistance of soldiers and civilians wishing to escape from the British prisoner of war camps near the cities of Asmara and Decameré.
 In the first months of 1942 Italian guerrilla elements were also operational in British Somaliland.

-Many Eritreans and Somalians, and a smaller number of Abyssinians, helped the Italian guerrillas, bit the level of this local support dwindled rapidly after the Axis defeat by the British and commonwealth forces in the 2nd Battle of El Alamein in November 1942.
+Many Eritreans and Somalis, and a smaller number of Abyssinians, helped the Italian guerrillas, bit the level of this local support dwindled rapidly after the Axis defeat by the British and commonwealth forces in the 2nd Battle of El Alamein in November 1942.

 These guerrilla units operated over a very large area from northern Eritrea to southern Somaliland, and their weapons were machine guns, rifles, pistols, hand grenades, explosives and, on rare occasions, 2.56-in (65-mm) guns.
 Ammunition was always in short supply, especially for the 2.56-in (65-mm) guns.